The nuclear option: What is it and why it matters

 The "nuclear option" is a last-resort, break-in-case-of-emergency way for the majority party in the Senate to overcome obstruction by the minority.

 All it actually involves is changing the rules of the Senate so that a nominee like Gorsuch can be confirmed with a simple majority of 51 votes.
-Under current rules, 60 votes are needed to foil any attempt by the minority party to block a vote by use of the filibuster.
+Under the previous rules, 60 votes were needed to foil any attempt by the minority party to block a vote by use of the filibuster.

 While senators are no longer required to give actual speeches to mount a filibuster, it has remained powerful tool that allows the minority to gum up action in the Senate until the majority can find 60 votes to break a logjam.